 where a node contains both block children like a <p>

-element but also text children like a text node or a
+element and also text children like a text node or a

 <b>